Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: General, non-projective measurements

 We will continue to assume that we can identify daughters with parents (at least in cases where parents are not identical particles) and that we can measure the momentum ${\bf p}$ of one of the daughter particles in the corresponding parent rest frame.
 We shall further assume that we are not able to obtain additional spin measurement information other than obtained from the direction $\nhat = {\bf p}/{|{\bf p}|}$ (and in some cases the speed) of that daughter in that frame; for example we cannot also make a further measurement of the daughter's spin after its production.\footnote{In cases where further information can be obtained from other methods, or for tomography of parents-of-parents that information can be transferred around the system using techniques similar to those described for Monte Carlo simulations in Ref.~\cite{Richardson2001}.}

 Let the decay matrix element of a parent with eigenvalue $\spinstate$ of the spin projection operator to a daughter state $f$ be

 From the matrix element we may define a Kraus operator~\cite{nielsen_chuang_2010} $K_l$ for the decay process, which, when the spin measurement axis is aligned with $\nhat$, and given our assumptions about the known information, is diagonal in the parent's rest frame.
-In that spin-aligned frame the Kraus operator elements are given by
+In that spin-aligned frame the Kraus operator elements are given by\footnote{This equation employs a non-standard normalization in which the Kraus operators are scaled by $D_f = \sum_m |M(i_m \!\to\! f)|^2$.
+Although this normalization does not, in general, satisfy the more standard completeness condition $\sum_f K_f^\dagger K_f = I$, in the examples considered in this work $D_f$ is uniform across all final states.
+Consequently, the overall factor cancels in the construction of the generalized Wigner $Q$ and $P$ symbols, leaving all tomographic and numerical results unchanged.
+We note, however, that this equation should not be interpreted as a general trace-preserving Kraus decomposition when $D_f$ varies with~$f$.}

 We next define a set of quantum measurement operators~\cite{nielsen_chuang_2010},

 which, in the daughter-aligned frame, have diagonal elements

 The $F_l$ of the decay in the Standard Model is one of set of possible decay measurement operators $\{F_l\}$ that together would form a positive operator-valued measure (POVM), that is, a set of positive semi-definite Hermitian operators $\{F_i\}$ on the Hilbert space of the parent and which together would sum to the identity